With illustrations by editorial cartoonist Walt Carr.

 Production still from footage shot by Daniel Grant.

-mem-noir: [mem-nwär] NOUN, A memoir, written in short paragraphs, concerned with being a person of the black race within the context of a specified subject.
-Visual art or photographs, especially autobiographical in nature, are often incorporated.
+mem-noir: [mem-nwär] NOUN, A memoir, written in short paragraphs, concerned with being a person of the Black race within the context of a specified subject.
+Visual art or photographs, especially autobiographical in nature, may be incorporated.

 A Pamela Woolford Project

-Supported in part by a grant from the Maryland State Arts Council and a NES Artist Residency in Iceland, Carter, Clinton, Trump: A Mem-Noir will be three standalone pieces of art—a Pamela Woolford literary memoir with drawings by editorial cartoonist Walt Carr, a video-book version of the memoir, and an exhibition with augmented-reality performative photos of Woolford and 360° video footage—all provoking the question “What legacy do U.S. presidents leave black Americans through their bigotry against the black race?”
-In the project Pamela Woolford explores bruises of our nation’s racial history left on Woolford, a black woman from the planned integrated American town of Columbia, Maryland, from girlhood to middle age.
+Supported in part by a grant from the Maryland State Arts Council, a Changemaker Challenge Award from Horizon Foundation and United Way of Central Maryland, and a NES Artist Residency in Iceland, Carter, Clinton, Trump: A Mem-Noir will be two standalone pieces of art, a Pamela Woolford literary memoir with drawings by editorial cartoonist Walt Carr and an interactive, multi-sensory exhibition with augmented-reality performative photos and videos of Woolford.
+The memoir provokes the question “What legacy do U.S. presidents leave Black Americans through their bigotry against the Black race?”
+In the project Pamela Woolford explores bruises of our nation’s racial history left on Woolford, a Black woman from the planned integrated American town of Columbia, Maryland, from girlhood to middle age.
+The memoir includes an appendix on Black freedom visionaries from her hometown.

-With the creation of Carter, Clinton, Trump: A Mem-Noir, Woolford originates the term "mem-noir" and also creates the first memoir video book.
+With the creation of Carter, Clinton, Trump: A Mem-Noir, Woolford originates the term "mem-noir."

 EXHIBITION premieres October 2020

-The Joan Hisaoka Healing Arts Gallery at The Smith Center, Washington, DC
+The Joan Hisaoka Healing Arts Gallery at The Smith Center, Washington, DC, exhibiting “fine art that explores the innate connection between healing and creativity”